World’s Only Wild Red Wolves in Jeopardy

-To prevent wild red wolves interbreeding with coyotes, the U.S. Fish and Wildlife sterilizes coyotes that hold territories within and near red wolf habitat.
+To prevent wild red wolves interbreeding with coyotes, the U.S. Fish and Wildlife in the past sterilized coyotes that held territories within and near red wolf habitat.
 Shooting sterilized coyotes undoes effective coyote population control efforts and further jeopardizes the native wild red wolf population.